Allgemeiner Deutscher Musikverein: The ADMV up to World War I

 Strauss, who did not share the interest in music of historical times, changed the statutes of the ADMV.
 Its central aim was now cultivating and supporting German musical life in the sense of new developments.
 The literary department and the paragraphs concerning performances of older works were removed, the Tonkünstler-Versammlungen were renamed as Tonkünstler-Feste (Musicians Festivals), and performances of works of the older "New Germans" were reduced to exceptions.
 Until World War I, the most frequently performed contemporary composer at the Tonkünstler-Feste was Strauss himself, but there were also works such as Mahler's Symphonies Nos.
-III and VI, Pfitzner's Overture Das Christ-Elflein, Reger's String Quartet in D minor op.113, The Swan of Tuonela and Lemminkäinen's Return from the Lemminkäinen Suite, Op.
+III and VI, Pfitzner's Overture Das Christ-Elflein, Reger's Piano Quartet in D minor op.113, The Swan of Tuonela and Lemminkäinen's Return from the Lemminkäinen Suite, Op.
 22, of Sibelius, Bartók's Rhapsody Op.
 1 for piano and orchestra, and Kodály's String Quartet in C minor.

 As president of the ADMV, Strauss was responsible for the complete edition of Liszt's musical works, as projected by the "Franz Liszt Stiftung".
 In this respect, due to legal difficulties, a delay occurred.
 The edition was to be undertaken by the publishing-house Breitkopf & Härtel, Leipzig, but the consent of original publishers of Liszt's works was needed.
 Most of them refused to take part.
 According to the legal situation of that time, Liszt's works were not free until 30 years after his death, i.e. in 1916.
 The edition commenced in 1907 with volumes containing works, such as the Symphonic Poems, originally published by Breitkopf & Härtel.
 Until 1936 further volumes appeared.
 In the following year 1937, when the ADMV was closed, the Liszt edition, although by far incomplete, was stopped.